ESPRESSO-FOCUSED PICKS

 Motor Stability

-RPM monitoring under load using dense Ethiopian light roasts to test for servo vs. standard motor performance.
+RPM monitoring under load using dense light roasts to test for servo vs. standard motor performance.

 03